 In addition, Artika recommends finding a UPSC guide or mentor among your seniors who have passed the exam so you can get their guidance to improve your UPSC results.

-UPSC Topper, Ruchi Bindal, focused on getting into the Civil Service only after she learnt about various administrative policies.
+UPSC Topper, Ruchi Bindal, focused on getting into the Civil Service only after she learned about various administrative policies.
 She says:

 You can get familiar with the UPSC exam pattern, UPSC exam paper, and UPSC questions by doing a free online mock test for government jobs here.